root-project/root/docbook/users-guide/Histograms.md

 #### The SPEC Option

-The “SPEC” option offers a large set of options/attributes to visualize 2D histograms thanks to "operators" following the "SPEC" keyword.
+The "SPEC" option offers a large set of options/attributes to visualize 2D histograms thanks to "operators" following the "SPEC" keyword.
 For example, to draw the 2-D histogram `h2` using all default attributes except the viewing angles, one can do: